 Spoofing is when DNS requests are forged.
 Mozilla presents an example where a user is connected to the WiFi at a retail store.
 The store’s DNS server could manipulate your DNS queries so that attempts to do a price comparison on a competitor’s website will fail or redirect.

 The natural question to ask is “Who is the biggest perpetrator?”
 In many cases, the responsible party is the owner of the DNS server the user has connected to by default.
 Most people are not aware that when they connect to a new network, a DNS provider is automatically assigned to them.
 If you are at home or at work, this is usually your Internet Provider.
-If you are traveling to a coffee shop or airport, then by default you’ll use the DNS provider they give you.
+If you are traveling to a coffee shop or airport, then by default you’ll use the DNS provider they give you (unless of course you're using a Roaming Client solution like the one DNSFilter provides).
 Free WiFi providers are often the largest culprits of DNS tracking.

 In response to the problems of tracking and spoofing, browser vendors are pushing forward the adoption of DoH.
 Early in September 2019, Mozilla announced plans to make DoH available by default for Firefox users in the United States.
 Shortly afterwards, Google announced similar plans for its upcoming build of Chrome.
 These decisions have introduced controversy and the implications are commonly misunderstood.